guiwitz/neubias_academy_biapy/README.md

   - [Additional technical information](#additional-technical-information)
     - [Turning a Q&A into an image.sc post](#turning-a-qa-into-an-imagesc-post)
     - [Automated conversion for Colab](#automated-conversion-for-colab)

+## Companion material

+This material comes as a complement to two webinars from the NEUBIAS Academy @Home series given on May 7th and 13th 2020 and available on Youtube [here](https://youtu.be/2KF8vBrp3Zw) and [here](https://www.youtube.com/watch?v=Y3pB3wnOivE).
+Those webinars give a general overview of the different parts of the Python/Jupyter ecosystem for bioimage analysis.
+In particular they describe:
+- Jupyter notebooks (what they are and how to use them)
+- the possibilities to use remote resources (Binder, Colab)
+- the main packages (Numpy, scikit-image etc.)
+- the principle of environments with a focus on conda
+- live coding demos with notebooks

+The presentation used during those webinars is also available as a Google slides [here](http://bit.ly/neubias_biapy).

 ## Static notebooks